Hidden Histories: X-20 Dynamic Soarer

 (image source: spacefacts.de)

 1963 was the defining year for the X-20 program.
 On March 26, Boeing was awarded a $358 million contract to manufacture and test the Dyna-Soar up until its first orbital flight.
 In June, Edwards AFB in California, Holloman AFB in New Mexico, and Wendover AFB in Utah were chosen as the vehicle's main landing sites.
 On September 18, the Air Force launched the first of its ASSET test vehicles.
 ASSET stood for Aerothermodynamic Elastic Structural Systems Tests and tested the heat shield of the X-20 prior to launch.
-All six test articles were launched from Launch Complex 17B on Cape Canaveral.
+All six test articles were launched from Launch Complex 17B on Cape Canaveral in Florida.
 Later that month, the Air Force announced the development of a new spacesuit at Wright-Patterson AFB in Ohio that was to be worn by astronauts during flight.

 Preserved ASSET vehicle at the USAF museum in Dayton, Ohio (US Air Force)

 The termination of the X-20 program is mostly attributed its lack of a clear goal.
 The original purpose of the project was to combine aerospace research with weapons systems development.
 However, once it was determined NASA would be responsible for crewed spaceflight, people questioned the necessity of the Air Force having their own manned space program as well.
 The Air Force placed a good deal of emphasis on their development of controlled reentry, which NASA was unable to achieve (only for the time being— the first controlled reentry was performed during Gemini 3 in 1965).
 Some saw the X-20 as an expensive alternative to other manned systems, particularly NASA's Gemini.
 On January 19, 1963, Secretary of Defense Robert McNamara told the Air Force to instigate a study to determine whether Gemini or Dyna-Soar was the more feasible approach to a space-based weapons system.
 He later determined the Air Force had been placing too much emphasis on controlled reentry and had no real objectives for orbital flight.
 The program was also expensive— costing $410 million dollars in total— and was years away from its first crewed flight.
 Unable to justify the program, the X-20 Dyna-Soar program was cancelled on December 10, 1963, eight months before the first B-52 drop test.
-The Manned Orbiting Laboratory program was announced the very same day (see "Hidden Histories: Manned Orbiting Laboratory").
+The Manned Orbiting Laboratory program was announced the very same day.

 Artist's rendition of the X-20 approaching Edwards AFB (image source: digitalroam.typepad.com)

-ASSET would continue to study reentry heating for high-life reentry vehicles, particularly for the Winged Gemini concept (see "Hidden Histories: Advanced Gemini").
+ASSET would continue to study reentry heating for high-lift reentry vehicles, particularly for the Winged Gemini concept (see "Hidden Histories: Advanced Gemini").
 The research done for the X-20 program contributed a great deal to the spaceplanes that followed it, particularly Martin's X-23 PRIME, ESA's Hermes, and of course, the Space Shuttle.

 The X-20 Dyna-Soar would also leave its mark on pop culture of the time.
 In 1959, an early episode of The Twilight Zone, "And When the Sky was Opened", made a reference to the X-20 with a vehicle of the same name and profile that could carry a crew of three.
 Donald Wollheim released the fifth book in his Mike Mars series, Mike Mars flies the Dyna-Soar, in 1962.
 John Berryman wrote the short story "The Trouble with Telstar" in 1963 in which a Dyna-Soar was used to repair a satellite.
 Perhaps most notable was featured in the 1969 movie Marooned.
 In the film, a rescue craft called the X-RV, modeled after the X-20, is launched to recover astronauts from their crippled Apollo command module in Earth orbit.